vpetersson/vpetersson.com/reading-log.md

 * Animal Farm by George Orwell
 * The Fish That Ate The Whale by Rich Cohen
 * Fictions by Jorge Luis Borges
+* Super Brain by Deepak Chopra and Rudolph E. Tanzi